vmware-archive/go-reminders/README.md

 Running go-reminders generally targets a kubenernetes cluster.
 It runs in the default namespace.

-In addition, as with any kubernetes cluster, credentials should be setup, minimally, as follows:
+In addition, as with any kubernetes cluster, credentials should be setup.

-Any secrets for pushing and pulling containers from the Docker registry must exist before building the microservice.
+Secrets for pushing and pulling containers from the Docker registry must exist before building the microservice.
 The way to add such credentials is as
 follows:

 ```kubectl create secret docker-registry go-reminders-registry-creds --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>```